bytewax/bytewax/docs/examples/search_session.md

 Our first task is to make sure to group incoming events by user since no session deals with multiple users.

-Any Bytewax operators that perform grouping do so by requiring the input to be a `(key, value)` two tuple and grouping off the key.
+All Bytewax operators that perform grouping require that their input be in the form of a `(key, value)` tuple, where `key` is the value the dataflow will group by before passing to the operator logic.

 The operator which modifies all data flowing through it is [map](operators/map).
 Let's use that and pull each event's user into